dogweather/forkful/content/en/haskell/files-and-io/creating-a-temporary-file.md

   \ for managing data during a program's execution.
 Programmers do this to avoid\u2026"
 lastmod: '2024-03-13T22:45:00.145906-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file for short-term use, usually\
-  \ for managing data during a program's execution.
-Programmers do this to avoid\u2026"
+summary: Creating a temporary file means making a file for short-term use, usually for managing data during a program's execution.
 title: Creating a temporary file
 weight: 21
 ---